 Albania v Mustafaj (2009) - Attempted murder & firearms case - Court held that extradition would be oppressive due to passage of time and would breach client's rights under article 3 of ECHR

-Rajiv has acted for the families of the deceased at a number of contentious inquests, including those into the deaths of Mikey Powell, Paul Coker, Adam Rickwood, Julian Webster and Meirion James.
+Rajiv has acted for families of the deceased at a number of inquests, including those into the deaths of Mikey Powell, Paul Coker, Adam Rickwood, Julian Webster and Meirion James.

-Rajiv is counsel for Behailu Kebede at the on-going Grenfell Tower Inquiry into the high-rise residential fire that killed 71 people in the largest loss of life in domestic premises in the UK since the Second World War.
+Rajiv was counsel for Behailu Kebede during Phase 1 of the Grenfell Tower Inquiry into the high-rise residential fire that killed 71 people in the largest loss of life in domestic premises in the UK since the Second World War.
 The fire started in Mr Kebede's kitchen.

-Earlier in his career, Rajiv was junior counsel for Dwayne Brooks at the Stephen Lawrence Inquiry.
-Dwayne was the principal eyewitness and surviving victim of the racist attack that killed Stephen Lawrence.
+Earlier in his career, Rajiv was junior counsel for Duwayne Brooks at the Stephen Lawrence Inquiry.
+Duwayne was the principal eyewitness and surviving victim of the racist attack that killed Stephen Lawrence.
 This Inquiry was a landmark event in the history of race relations in the UK, given its condemnation of institutional racism within the police service.

-Inquest into death of Julian Webster (2012) - Manchester Coroner's Court - Jury found that effects of restraint by door security staff outside nightclub significantly contributed to Julian's death
+Inquest into death of Julian Webster (2012) - Manchester Coroner's Court - Jury found that the effects of restraint by door security staff outside a nightclub significantly contributed to Julian's death

-Inquest into death of Adam Rickwood (2011) - Durham Coroner's Court - Adam was youngest child to die in custody in modern times, aged only 14 - Jury returned damning narrative verdict, condemning every institution involved in Adam's care including SERCO, Youth Justice Board & prison service
+Inquest into death of Adam Rickwood (2011) - Durham Coroner's Court - Adam was the youngest child to die in custody in modern times, aged only 14 - Jury returned a damning narrative verdict, condemning every institution involved in Adam's care including SERCO, the Youth Justice Board & the prison service

-Inquest into death of Paul Coker (2010) - Southwark Coroner's Court - Jury found that Paul died of variant of excited delirium & returned narrative verdict criticising police training on excited delirium, inadequate communication & pooling of information & failure of FME to carry out adequate medical assessment
+Inquest into death of Paul Coker (2010) - Southwark Coroner's Court - Jury found that Paul died of a variant of excited delirium & returned a narrative verdict criticising police training on excited delirium, inadequate communication & pooling of information & failure of a FME to carry out an adequate medical assessment

 Stephen Lawrence Inquiry (1998) - Public Inquiry into the racist murder of Stephen Lawrence in April 1993